FelixKratz/SketchyBar/README.md

 ```

 ### Plugins and Fonts
-If you want to use your own plugins, make sure that they are referenced in the rc with the correct path and that they are made executable via
+When you use additional plugins, make sure that they are referenced in the rc with the correct path and that they are made executable via
 ```bash
 chmod +x name/of/plugin.sh
 ```